ricardo-uqueio/ctf_writeups/overthewire/bandit/README.md

 To gain access to the next level, you should use the setuid binary in the homedirectory.
 Execute it without arguments to find out how to use it.
 The password for this level can be found in the usual place (/etc/bandit_pass), after you have used the setuid binary.

 **Solution**<br>
+Here we only need to run cat on the password for the next level.
+Since the suid binary anllows us to run commands as user bandit20, all we need to do is:
 `./bandit20-do cat /etc/bandit_pass/bandit20`

 **Level 20 pass:** VxCazJaVykI6W36BkBU0mJTCM8rR95XT